Almost Naked Animals: Season 2 (2012)

+Season 3 (2013)

 Production

-The series was produced by 9 Story Entertainment who produced it for Cartoon Network and YTV.
+The series was produced by 9 Story Media Group for Cartoon Network and YTV.
 Noah Z. Jones is the creator of the series, while Brad Ferguson is the director.
-Executive producers includes Vince Commisso, Steve Jarosz, and Noah Z. Jones.
-Other staff for the series includes Tanya Green as supervising producer, Tristan Homer as producer and Mark Satterthwaite as creative producer.
+Executive producers includes Vince Commisso, Steve Jarosz, and Jones.
+Other staff for the series include Tanya Green as supervising producer, Tristan Homer as producer and Mark Satterthwaite as creative producer.

 Development for the series started as early as 2006.

 On October 16, 2009, Aaron H. Bynum, news editor of Animation Insider, announced that the series entered production.
-Vince Commisso, president and CEO of 9 Story Entertainment was pleasantly surprised and charmed for the production of Almost Naked Animals and said: "We are very excited to be commencing production on Almost Naked Animals,".
+Commisso, president and CEO of 9 Story, was pleasantly surprised and charmed for the production of Almost Naked Animals and said: "We are very excited to be commencing production on Almost Naked Animals,".
 "We spent a great deal of time in development, ensuring the characters, the pacing and the tone of the show was [sic] precise.
 It is extremely gratifying to see our work come to fruition and the end result is this high-quality, curiously funny animated property."

 Home media

 Episodes of Almost Naked Animals are available for digital download through the iTunes Music Store, which are split into two volumes.
 Roadshow Home Entertainment released a 95-minute Region 4 DVD of the show on December 1, 2011.
-In 2012 NCircle Entertainment has released episodes on DVD for Canada and the US.
-In the UK Abbey Home Media released episodes on DVD.
+In 2012, NCircle Entertainment released episodes on DVD for Canada and the US.
+In the UK, Abbey Home Media released episodes on DVD.

 Reception

 Critical response

 In June 2011, Almost Naked Animals was picked as one of People Magazine's top children's shows to watch in the US.
 Common Sense Media rated the show 3 stars out of 5, with the review stating that "The show's writing is smart enough that adults will get some laughs right alongside their kids".
-Despite this however, the series mostly received negative reviews.
+Despite this, however, the series mostly received negative reviews.